 Resonant heating.
 Furthermore, it is possible, with the appropriate configuration, lead length, static magnetic field strength, and other settings, to introduce resonant circuitry between the transmitted RF power and the lead.
 This could result in very rapid and clinically significant lead heating, especially at the lead tips, in a matter of seconds with a magnitude sufficient to result in tissue thermal injury or burns.
 This can also theoretically occur with implanted leads or wires even when they are only a few centimeters long or they are not connected to any other device at either end.
 It has been demonstrated in vitro that heating of certain implants or wires may be clinically insignificant at 1.5T but quite significant at 3T.
-However, it has also been shown that specific implants might demonstrate no significant thermal issues or heating at 3T but may heat to clinically significant or very significant levels in seconds at 1.5T.
+However, it has also been shown that specific implants might demonstrate no significant levels in seconds at 1.5T.
 Thus, it is important to follow established product MR Conditional labeling and safety guidelines carefully and precisely, only applying them to the static magnetic field strengths at which they had been tested.
 MR scanning at either stronger or weaker magnetic field strengths than those tested may result in significant heating where none had been observed at the previously tested field strength.